-2.11.4.3 Notices of Adverse Action, Continuation of Services, Beneficiary Liability for Service Costs
+12.14.5 Notices of Adverse Benefit Determination, Continuation of Services, Beneficiary Liability for Service Costs

-A. Beneficiary Notice
+A. Beneficiary Notice of Adverse Benefit Determination

-The division of DVHA issuing a service decision with timely and adequate written notice of an adverse action.
-The notice must explain the following:
+A Medicaid service decision with timely and adequate written notice of an adverse benefit determination must explain the following in the written notice:

-- The action that DVHA has made or intends to make. - The reasons for the action, including the right of the enrollee to be provided upon request and free of charge, reasonable access to and copies of all documents, records, and other information relevant to the action.
-Such information includes medical necessity criteria, and any processes, strategies, or evidentiary standards used in setting coverage limits. - The enrollee's right to request an appeal of DVHA's adverse action, including the right to request a state fair hearing immediately, including information about the procedures for exercising these rights. - The circumstances under which an appeal process can be expedited and how to request it. - The enrollee's right to have benefits continue pending resolution of the appeal, how to request that benefits be continued, and the circumstances, consistent with state policy, under which the enrollee may be required to pay the costs of these services.
+- The adverse benefit determination that DVHA has made or intends to make. - The specific rule that supports the adverse benefit determination. - The reasons for the adverse benefit determination, including the right of the enrollee to be provided upon request and free of charge, reasonable and timely access to and copies of all documents, records, and other information relevant to the adverse benefit determination.
+Such information includes medical necessity criteria, and any processes, strategies, or evidentiary standards used in setting coverage limits. - The enrollee's right to request an appeal of DVHA's adverse benefit determination including information about the procedures and timeframes for exercising these rights.

+- The circumstances under which an appeal process can be expedited and how to request it. - The enrollee's right to have benefits continue pending resolution of the appeal, how to request that benefits be continued, and the circumstances, consistent with state policy, under which the enrollee may be required to pay the costs of these services. - The methods for requesting an appeal.